abdulwaheed76/practices/README.md

 #### Frontend / react
 1. Coding inline (s)css styles or any kind of view code in any way inline.
 It should go in separate file.
 1. Coding (s)css styles or any kind of view code in any way in react component file or file having html code.
 It should go in separate file.
+1. If more than one components are being used and passed same props, then that called function (or wrapper of it if its a third party lib), should have default prop values that can be overriden when and if needed)

+#### React
+1. Referencing and third party css, javascipt resource other than including it in bundle.js as code.
+You should use `import lib from 'package` (Valid rule if bundling is used)

 #### Java
 1. Not using maven or gradle for dependancies but adding lib files directly